CIHA World Congress

 Congress Scientific Committee

-Claudia Cieri Via, Università di Roma La Sapienza; Marco Collareta, Università di Pisa; Claudia Conforti, Università di Tor Vergata Roma; Marzia Faietti, Gallerie degli Uffizi/Kunsthistorisches Institut in Florenz; Giuliana Ericani, Ex Museo Civico di Bassano; Maria Grazia Messina, già Università di Firenze; Antonio Pinelli, Università di Firenze; Massimiliano Rossi, Università del Salento; Gerhard Wolf, Kunsthistoriches Institut in Florenz
+Claudia Cieri Via, former Università di Roma La Sapienza; Marco Collareta, Università di Pisa; Claudia Conforti, former Università di Tor Vergata Roma; Marzia Faietti, Gallerie degli Uffizi/Kunsthistorisches Institut in Florenz; Giuliana Ericani, former Museo Civico di Bassano; Maria Grazia Messina, former Università di Firenze; Antonio Pinelli, former Università di Firenze; Massimiliano Rossi, Università del Salento; Gerhard Wolf, Kunsthistorisches Institut in Florenz

 Firenze Fiera Spa